 Online ordering is certainly something restaurants can and should promote on social media.
 Let potential customers know that you are accepting online orders and provide them with a direct link to your business website.
 If your restaurant is using various online ordering platforms or partnering with multiple food delivery apps, consider adopting Cuboh to manage them all from one convenient dashboard.

-If your social media marketing plans are already humming along, consider scaling up your efforts to expand your reach and attract more business to your restaurant.
+If your restaurant marketing plans are already humming along, consider scaling up your efforts to expand your reach and attract more business to your restaurant.
 Invest more heavily in social media ads, for example.
 Consider working with an influencer or micro-influencer to help you spread the word about your restaurant and its offerings.
 Ramp up customer engagement by using social media to drive more traffic to your business blog where you can cover topics more deeply or connect with customers about subject matter that’s near and dear to their hearts--like how to dine safely in restaurants as the quarantine subsides or recipes they can try at home.

 Social media marketing is all about connecting and putting your restaurant’s best digital face forward.
 Through layout, color, and information sharing, you can design social media restaurant pages that effectively promote who you are and why diners should order from you.